ervardaan/spotify-clone-2/developmentJourney.md

 - add dispatch logic in `useEffect` method calling of `app.js`

 ### creating spotify component to use API to get data in components folder aside the login
+- check in `app.js` if a token is present- is yes then give spotify component otherwise render login component
+- styling of spotify: `spotify` then `spotify body` then `body contents` and at end `footer`.
+Add all of these divisions in spotify component
+-